mhBahrami/CarND-Vehicle-Detection/README.md

 The main goal of the project is to create a software pipeline to identify vehicles in a video from a front-facing camera on a car.

 Code:
-- All commented code can be found at `project-crowdai.ipynb` jupyter notebook.
+- All commented code can be found at [`project-crowdai.ipynb`](https://github.com/mhBahrami/CarND-Vehicle-Detection/blob/master/project-crowdai.ipynb) jupyter notebook.
-- test_images/ contains images of road to test and fine-tune pipeline
+- `test_images/` contains images of road to test and fine-tune pipeline
-- dataset/ - folder for datasets unpacking
+- `output` includes the final generated video.

 ### Overview